-The markets span over two sheds with over 50 street food vendors, art, craft and design stalls plus a weekly calendar of live entertainment.
+The markets span over several sheds with over sixty street food vendors, over 100 art, craft and design stalls plus a weekly calendar of live entertainment.

 The Queen Victoria Night Market are a fun way to break up your weekday routine and it’s an easy place to take the family out as there’s something for everyone in terms of eats.